slamice/wri/hipsters/first-draft/ch02 - Jack's house.md

 Behind us Prof's shadow danced loudly against one of the curtains as he rummaged through a box of tools.

-Andrew sat on the floor, rolling a joint on a crate.
+These were all horrible distractions that only dug into me more.
+But an incredible fucking waste of time, Andrew, sat on the floor, rolling a joint on a crate.
 He licked his fingers and pressed them against the thin paper.
 His sockets were deep in his face, naturally born that way.
 He always looked either sad, indifferent or angry.
 Renee explained previously that he probably always felt like he was missing something and never found it.
 That something was probably his unborn twin, dead in the womb.
 He could never forget the memories he never had with his brother.
 His parents were worried he'd go through the rest of his life with regret.
 It certainly looked like they were winning their bet.

 "So what are you doing these days Andy?"
 Renee asked him cheerfully.